The Lawson School of Music

 Since graduation, Serrano has continued to build his abilities through daily practice with an emphasis on blues, rock, and integrating jazz theory into folk styles.
 When Carlos isn't teaching or causing a ruckus he enjoys intensive gardening, reading, podcasts, and cooking.
 He currently resides in Mt.
 Sherman, KY, with his fiance and their overabundance of dogs and cats.

-Mariah Creason Lewis
+Mariah Lewis

 Instructor